Saturday, October 28, 2023

 Brutallo and his twin share the same straightforward, aggressive style in combat.
 They rely on their Cosmic Might first and foremost, especially against multiple opponents, leaving them reeling and snared in bonds of searing cosmic energy.
 If a single foe draws their ire by resisting, they'll employ Triumphant Rage against them, either battering them in melee or hurling projectiles and debris as the mood takes them.
 As cosmo-gods they are Above Mortal Concerns and difficult to hamper or truly defeat, and their Immortal Nature makes winning even a temporary victory difficult.
 Even if apparently destroyed they'll eventually reform from the background radiance of the universe.

 Unless something has actively weakened them, cosmo-gods will usually be protected by an aura of cosmic power that must be overcome to even attempt to harm them.
-Brutallo's true nature is reflected in his destructive mastery.
+Brutallo's true nature is reflected in his destructive mastery, and Brutalla is even meaner.

 Trivia